skylandersNFC/Cemu-Skylanders-Emulated-Portal/README.md

 ## Improvements

 - No crashes on load when starting "SuperChargers" and "Imaginators."
-- Emulated Portal of Power integrated into this build and works splendidly.
+- Emulated "Portal of Power" integrated into this build and works splendidly.
 - The "controllerProfiles" folder includes bindings for the keyboard.
 - The "graphicPacks" folder contains the "Cemu Graphic Packs: v914" specifically for Skylanders.
 - The "NFC" folder includes the "Ultimate NFC Pack V5" in the SKY variant.